MapRock/TimeMolecules/tutorials/setup_azure_vm_for_testing_time_molecules.md

 ---

 ## 2. Cost Management (Very Important)

+After you receive a message stating that the creation of the Virtual Machine is complete, you should ensure it is not running.

+1. Go to **Home** → select *TimeSolution-Book-Tutorial-V1**
+2. If you don't intend to continue at this time and if Stop is enabled, click Stop to stop the VM
+3. If you DO intend to continue at this time and if Stop is disabled, click Start.
+If will take a few minutes and you will incur charges.

 - You are **only charged** while the VM status shows **Running**.
 - As soon as the VM finishes deploying, **immediately click Stop** in the Azure Portal (this deallocates it).